 We help some of the most disadvantaged children in London and beyond to change their stories about who they are and who they can become.

 Many of our children struggle to engage with more traditional forms of help.
 Families often distrust professionals and children arrive with very limited horizons, feeling they are somehow broken, 'a problem', or a failure.

 We use adventures in the outdoors, residential breaks designed to build confidence and self-worth, one-to-one mentoring and youth leadership programmes, to support vulnerable children to feel included, proud and successful, often for the first time in a long time.
 In turn this transforms their capacity to believe in themselves, to reach their full potential, and ultimately to do better at school and in relationships with others.
 Free to Be projects are built around our belief that every child deserves to experience joy and adventure within their childhood.
 By getting a bit muddy, learning to care for animals, working together to build a raft and paddle across a lake, or camping out under the stars for the first time, we help children with limited expectations of themselves to see just how much they really can achieve.

-We're a young, local, rapidly growing charity focused on doing the small things well.
+We're a young, growing charity focused on doing the small things well.
 We build our programmes around the energy, creativity and dedication brought by large numbers of committed volunteers, enabling us to reach children across 12 London Boroughs with only small numbers of staff.
 Together with our volunteer base, we form a tight knit team and if you feel you could add to what we do, we'd love to hear from you.

 About the role:

 What's on offer: